CB-Productions/WeaponCustomizationDocumentation/index.md

 ## Adding new attachments

-### Requirements

-Make sure

-### DataAsset Integration

-New attachments can be added by simply creating a new DataAsset or copying an exising DataAssets and modifying it.
+New attachments can be added by simply creating a new DataAsset or copying an existing DataAssets and modifying it.
 For demonstration purposes we create a new sight attachment:

 - Create a copy of the `DA_AimpointSight` DataAsset located within the `WeaponCustomization/DataAssets/Attachments` folder and open it
-- Assign the new static mesh and make sure to update all the information like Name, Descriptions and Pros & Cons
+- Assign the new static mesh and make sure to update all the information like Name, Descriptions, and Pros & Cons

 ![Image](img/sight.png)

-As a final step the new attachment needs to be added to the weapon.
+As a final step, the new attachment needs to be added to the weapon.
 It needs to be every weapon individually.
 We are adding the new sight to the M4:

 - Open the `DA_M4` DataAsset within the `WeaponCustomization/DataAssets/Weapons` folder
 - Add a new entry to the `Available Attachments` variable and select the newly created DataAsset